tangbyron/tangbyron.github.io/_posts/2025-11-09-recursive-language-models.md

 ### Synthetic Example

-Since the BrowseComp Plus team requested not sharing actual queries, here's a representative synthetic example:
+Per the dataset card’s policy (“BENCHMARK DATA SHOULD NEVER APPEAR AS PLAIN TEXT ONLINE” [HF dataset card](https://huggingface.co/datasets/Tevatron/browsecomp-plus)), here’s a representative synthetic example (not from the benchmark):

-> **query**: "Identify the 2012-2016 sci-fi short story that won a major award, is set on a tidally-locked planet, and whose author later chaired the Nebula Awards."
+> **query**: "Identify the 2012–2016 sci‑fi short story that won a major award, is set on a tidally‑locked planet, and whose author later chaired the Nebula Awards."
 >
 > **multi-hop challenges**:
 > 1. Search for award-winning sci-fi stories (2012-2016)